Mercer County Executive

 The County Executive of Mercer County, New Jersey, United States is the chief officer of the county's executive branch.
 The executive oversees the administration of county government and works in conjunction with Board of County Commissioners, which acts in a legislative role.
 The New Jersey Superior Court had subsumed and replaced county courts in 1983.
 The office of the County Executive is in the county seat and state capital, Trenton.

+As of the 2020 United States censusthe Mercer was the state's 12th-most-populous county, with a population of 387,340.

-The County Executive is elected directly by the voters to a term of four years, which begins on January 1.
-At the 2010 United States Census, the county's population was 365,513.
-As of Election Day 2017 there were 233,860 registered voters in Mercer.
+The County Executive is elected directly by the voters to a term of four years with no term limits.
+The incumbent, Daniel R. Benson was sworn into office January 2, 2024 after being elected in November 2023.

-There have been four county executives since the establishment of the office in 1975.
-The incumbent, Brian M. Hughes, took office in 2004 and has been re-elected to four subsequent terms; the last election took place in November 2019.

 History

 In 1972, the State of New Jersey passed the Optional County Charter Law, which provides for four different manners in which a county could be governed: by an executive, an administrator, a board president or a county supervisor.
 Mercer County voters in a 1974 referendum voted to establish the executive office.

 A court case between Mercer County's Executive and the Board of Chosen Freeholders in which the New Jersey Superior Court Law Division clarified interpretation as to the rights and responsibilities of the two branches of government was decided in 2001.

 Mercer is one of the five of 21 counties of New Jersey with a popularly-elected county executive, the others being Atlantic, Bergen, Essex, and Hudson.

-There have been four county executives since the establishment of the office.